2kwattz/Origin-Social-Media-Web-Application/README.md

 - Added Functionality to Create and Join Chatrooms.
 - Binded User's authentication details to server side session middleware for linking socket connection with user details
 - Minor refinements on frontend UI for aesthetic looking purposes

+# Work to be done in near future

+## Community Chat

+- Creating a carousel dashboard of community chatrooms.
+(Ever seen netflix's UI?)
+A sort of combination of community forms and facebook groups, With options to create and join from the dashboard itself and creating an API for the same
+- A separate carousel to show the groups / community chats the user has already joined.
+An option within the 3 dots to leave.
+Would be storing the community chat's reference in the user's model